 Hola mis amigos.
 Es viernes de nuevo.
 Welcome back to my Friday Canción feature.

 Christmas music is another fun part of the season.
-Today’s Friday Canción celebrates some fun Latino/ Hispanic Christmas songs.
+Today’s Friday Canción celebrates some fun Spanish language Christmas songs.
 I’m sure you all know the iconic song “Feliz Navidad” but in case you don’t, I’ve included it too.
 There are so many more to share with you, but I hope you enjoy this little selection I’ve put together.

 Villancico is the Spanish word for Christmas Carols.

 Ahora, ojalá que disfruten los villancicos aquí.

 If you’d like to sing along with any of these songs, I’ve put together the letras in this downloadable booklet.

 - Remember Juanes?
 I featured a song by him, A Dios Le Pido, earlier this year.
 Well I’ve got him here again today, this time singing a children’s favourite that you may know already, Mi Burrito Sabanero.

 2. The well-loved Feliz Navidad was written in 1970 by the Puerto Rican singer and songwriter José Feliciano.
 More recently, Michael Buble released a version with Latina songtress Thalia, which has an extra Spanish language verse.
 Here it is: